Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 "Who were you?"
 I ask the empty air.

 *Keth'var.
 That was... is... our designation.
 We were researcher too.
 Like you.
 Curious.
 Unwise.*

+*You entered our domain three hours ago.
+We watched you explain away our desperate warnings – the flickering lights you called "electrical feedback loops," the moved objects you attributed to "seismic instability."
+We tried everything.
+Made the corridor temperatures drop fifteen degrees.
+You checked for drafts.
+Knocked tools from tables.
+You documented "acoustic resonance phenomena."
+Even when we projected our terror directly at you, you simply noted "unusual psychological pressure, possibly from infrasound."*

+*Others flee screaming when we rattle the walls.
+You measure the frequency and hypothesize about subsonic vibrations.
+Others feel our anguish and run.
+You felt it and wondered about electromagnetic fields affecting human brain chemistry.*

+*Your scientific mind made you immune to our protection.
+So we changed tactics.
+Started helping.
+Guided your hands to the right components.
+Whispered the solutions we spent decades developing.
+You were the first to treat our research with the respect it deserved.*

 The data fragments are clearer now.
 A being not entirely unlike myself, but different.
 Enhanced form, advanced integration of technology and biology.
 One of the research team, not a test subject.
 Until the stellar cycle when funding terminated and the team required additional data sources.